How Office Layout & Setup Can Give You the Power to Influence People

 People will hear what you have to say and may respond positively to it, if they are comfortable with you.
 This may be easy if you know them.
 However, if this is the first time that you are meeting them, then you need something to break the ice and warm things up.

-Your office decoration can be a tremendously effective tool for putting others at their ease.
+Your office decoration can be a tremendously effective tool for putting others at ease.
 Use photographs, paintings or your company's product samples to be the icebreakers.

-Your Office is Your Image
+Your Office Is Your Image

 In power situations, your office is like a second skin, it is your image.
-It conveys your image by reflecting your values, your capabilities, your personality - all the factors upon which decisions about you are made.
+It conveys your image by reflecting your values, your capabilities, your personality—all the factors upon which decisions about you are made.

 You will make the best impression when you are comfortable.
-Do not furnish your office with rich teak or mahogany table when you are more into hi-tech design.
+Do not furnish your office with a rich teak or mahogany table when you are more into hi-tech design.